 The state of Missouri allows for absentee voting if you:

-- Are incarcerated, but have retained all your voting qualifications
+- Are incarcerated, but have retained all your voting qualifications; or

 If you are qualified as stated above, the next step is to decide if you want to vote by mail or in person.

-If you wish to vote by mail, you may request your application for a ballot up to 10 weeks in advance of the election but not later than the second Wednesday prior to the election.
+If you wish to vote by mail, you may request your application for a ballot up to 10 weeks in advance of the election but no later than the second Wednesday prior to the election.
 Ballots will begin being mailed to voters starting 6 weeks prior to any election.

 Voters may call 816-842-4820 ext.
-225, or 816-329-2025, to request an absentee ballot application, write a letter, or download the application from this site.
+227 to request an absentee ballot application, write a letter, or download the application from this site.
 Absentee ballot applications will be available prior to each election.

 Absentee ballot applications may be returned by mail or fax to: